 SugarHouse Casino already offers online casino and sports betting across the border in New Jersey.
-Will that give it a leg up in PA online casinos and sports gambling?
+Will that give it a leg up in Pennsylvania?

-PlaySugarHouse.com operates on its own proprietary platform, designed by Rush Street Interactive, a subsidiary of SugarHouse’s parent company, Rush Street Gaming.
+SugarHouse online casino operates on its own proprietary platform designed by Rush Street Interactive, a subsidiary of SugarHouse’s parent company, Rush Street Gaming.

 Rush Street Interactive will provide the online casino platform.

-Rivers itself has not applied to offer online gambling.
+Rivers itself applied and then withdrew its application to offer online gambling.

 As noted above, SugarHouse operates under Golden Nugget’s interactive gaming license in New Jersey.
 It’s logical to assume this deal will be in play in Pennsylvania, if the law allows multiple brands and sub-brands to operate under a single license.